Cocamidopropyl Betaine in Dog Grooming Products: What You Need to Know

 ECOGEA certification requirements for Cocamidopropyl Betaine in Doglyness products.

-That means only ultra-clean, carefully produced versions of CAPB are allowed.
-Ours meets every one of these standards—and more.
+That means only carefully produced versions of CAPB are allowed

 What Makes Doglyness Different

-At Doglyness, we don’t just say we’re green—we prove it through independent certification, transparency, and full ingredient traceability.
+At Doglyness, we don’t just claim sustainability—we demonstrate it through independent ECOGEA certification, ingredient transparency, and end-to-end traceability.

 Every ingredient in our formulas is subjected to a full toxicological and environmental safety review before it’s approved for use.
 That’s the Doglyness difference.